Last updated: June 2026

 We also generate and use data internally, e.g. our rent records if managing the property.

 We also collect and receive data about you from third parties.
-This may be information given to us by the landlord, other occupants or residents or neighbours.
-It can include information from a guarantor where there is a guarantor for your occupancy or from a joint occupant or other residents.
+This may be information given to us by the landlord, other tenants or residents or neighbours.
+It can include information from a guarantor where there is a guarantor for your tenancy or from a joint tenant or other residents.
 Public bodies such as local authorities or the police, or other law enforcement agencies may give us information about you.
 This can include the Department for Work and Pensions or the local authority where you are receiving Universal Credit or housing benefit.
 Information may be given to us relevant to Council Tax by the local authority.
 Utility companies or service providers may also give us personal information about you.
 We obtain information about you when we carry out credit checks or take up references.
 We may also receive information from you via websites or from online rental portals such as Rightmove, Zoopla or Gumtree for example.

 How we use information about you